tobydriscoll/udmath305/src/_build/html/_sources/linalg/linear_systems.md

 There is some easy geometric intuition here.
 Each equation represents a straight line in the plane, and solving both equations simultaneously means finding an intersection of these lines.
 Our cases above translate directly into:

-1. If the lines are not parallel, there is a unique solution.
+- If the lines are not parallel, there is a unique solution.
-2. Otherwise,
+- Otherwise,
-   1. If the lines are identical, there are infinitely many solutions.
+   - If the lines are identical, there are infinitely many solutions.
-   2. Otherwise, there are no solutions.
+   - Otherwise, there are no solutions.

 It's not hard to turn those statements into algebraic conditions.
 The slopes of the two lines are (ignoring infinities for a moment) $-a/b$ and $-c/d$, and we can say the slopes are equal if and only if $ad=bc$.

-1. If $ad\neq bc$, there is a single solution.
+- If $ad\neq bc$, there is a single solution.
-2. Otherwise,
+- Otherwise,
-   1. If one line's equation is a multiple of the other, there are infinitely many solutions.
+   - If one equation is a multiple of the other, there are infinitely many solutions.
-   2. Otherwise, there are no solutions.
+   - Otherwise, there are no solutions.

 ::::{admonition,tip} Example
 Find all solutions to the equations